Port Everglades Cruise Hotels | Port Everglades Cruiseport Parking | Port Everglades Fort Lauderdales Park and Cruise Package

 As one of South Florida's leading economic powerhouses, Port Everglades is the gateway for international trade and cruise vacations.
 Already one of the three busiest cruise ports worldwide, Port Everglades is also one of Florida's leading container ports.
 And, Port Everglades is South Florida's main seaport for receiving petroleum products including gasoline, jet fuel and alternative fuels.
 The Port Everglades Department is a self-supporting Enterprise Fund of Broward County government with operating revenues of approximately $117 million in Fiscal Year 2008 (October 1, 2007 through September 30, 2008).
 It does not rely on local tax dollars for operations.
 The total value of economic activity at Port Everglades is nearly $18 billion annually.
 Approximately 185,000 Florida jobs are impacted by the Port, including almost 11,000 people who work for companies that provide direct services to Port Everglades Fort Lauderdale

 Port Everglades Stay Park Fly and Save

 updated MAr 14, 2017

 Port Everglades Hotel Parking

-Stay, park & fly with Port Everglades hotel at best rates and service.
+Stay, park, save & fly with Port Everglades hotel at best packages and service.